-- Fennel tea is believed to help lower blood pressure naturally.
+- Fennel seed tea is believed to help lower blood pressure naturally.
 While this is generally a good thing, keep this in mind and discuss with your doctor if you are using blood pressure medication.

 - Fennel seeds are often recommended in traditional herbal medicine as an appetite suppressant and metabolism booster and drinking fennel tea regularly may help with losing weight.

 - The seeds are a great breath freshener.
 You can either chew them after a meal or drink a strong fennel tea like this for the same effect.

 - Fennel is believed to be an immune system enhancer and many people report an improved sense of relaxation and well-being when they drink it regularly.

 Fennel Tea Side Effects

 There have been very few side effects reported with this herb.
-In fact, it is so safe that weak fennel tea is often given to babies as a treatment for colic.
+In fact, it is so safe that weak fennel seed tea is often given to babies as a treatment for colic.
 Even so, here are a few reported side effects of fennel tea:

 - It is suggested to talk to your doctor before drinking the tea regularly if you are being treated for breast or ovarian cancer due to a possible (but unproven) mild estrogenic effect.

-- Fennel tea is also not recommended for people prone to seizures or taking seizure medication.
+- This herbal tea is also not recommended for people prone to seizures or taking seizure medication.